 A lot of people recommend that you need to breathe slowly and deeply to improve your lung capacity.
 You can do this 10 to 100 times.
 This will also help you to overcome fear and anxiety before an upcoming fight.

 One more common problem, which is important to overcome is ankle and calf pain.
 You can prevent injuries by skipping rope.
 It’s quite helpful as it puts a lot of pressure on the calves.
 But always remember that inaccurate jumping may also lead to knee & ankle injuries.
 So, doing it right is also imperative.

 A good way to prevent injuries is to do inert ankle rotation exercises.
 For this, you have to be off your feet and move your ankles in a circular fashion both clockwise and counter-clockwise.
 Complete three series, each of 1 minute.

 Hopefully, the tips mentioned above will be helpful as you train like a boxer without professional training.
 Good luck!

 - 7 Tips to Train Like a Boxer Without Professional Training - June 25, 2019

-- Weak Workout?
-Signs You Need to Intensify Your Workout - September 20, 2016
+- You Need To Know The Signs Of A Good Workout - September 20, 2016